Admissions & Financial Aid FAQ

 Each parent submits a Parents’ Financial Statement (PFS) and follows the procedures listed above.
 We will waive the requirement for financial information from a non-custodial parent if the location of the non-custodial parent is unknown or we have documented information that the non-custodial parent provides no support and has not been in contact with the student for two years.
 If there are other extenuating circumstances that might warrant waiving this requirement, written requests should be sent to the Overlake financial aid office.

-For questions related to the financial aid application, contact the Clarity in-app support available through the “Help” button in the bottom left of the screen, as well as email and phone support at support@clarityapp.com or 206-210-3752, in both English and Spanish.
+For technical support: Contact the Clarity in-app support available through the "Help" button in the bottom left of the screen, as well as email and phone support at support@clarityapp.com or 206-210-3752, in both English and Spanish.